 As we age, and the more stress we put on our body, the greater the impact on collagen production.
 At a certain age – around 25 to be exact – our body’s natural collagen production begins to decline.
 Collagen is responsible for helping to promote strong hair, skin, nails and joints.** This is why we recommend supplementing your diet with our products in an attempt to help boost these health benefits.

 We have plenty of collagen products to fulfill every need and lifestyle.
-Our Collagen Peptides – the OG product in our lineup – is the most versatile.
+On its own, unflavored Collagen Peptides or Marine Collagen are by far the most versatile forms of collagen, as they both dissolve easily into hot or cold liquids and have no distinguishable flavor.
 Feel free to mix in a scoop or two into your iced coffee, hot tea or add to your favorite recipe.
-Unlike our Collagen Peptides, our Beef Gelatin dissolves in hot liquids and solidifies in cold liquids.
+Then, unlike our Collagen Peptides, our Beef Gelatin dissolves in hot liquids and solidifies in cold liquids.
 It’s ideal for thickening soups and stews.

 As is the case with all our Vital Proteins products, we recommend following our suggested serving size, which is 1-2 scoops.
 If you’re thinking of going above that, we recommend consulting first with your doctor.

 Looking for more answers?
 Read How Much Collagen Should You Take A Day.